-Molly O'Donnell enters her first season as an assistant coach on the Columbia softball staff.
-She comes to Columbia from SUNY Cortland, where she spent the 2014 and 2015 seasons as an assistant coach.
+Molly O'Donnell enters her second season as an assistant coach on the Columbia softball staff.
+She came to Columbia from SUNY Cortland, where she spent the 2014 and 2015 seasons as an assistant coach.

 O’Donnell specializes in hitting instruction and has extensive experience in offensive development, using practice programs, batting philosophies and analytical tools for player improvement and growth.
-In addition to her offensive responsibilities with the Lions, O’Donnell will serve as the team’s recruiting coordinator, as well as play an integral role in scouting and team video operations.
+In addition to her offensive responsibilities with the Lions, O’Donnell serves as the team’s recruiting coordinator and plays an integral role in scouting and team video operations.

 “I am more than excited to have Molly join our staff,” stated head coach Jennifer Teague upon O'Donnell's hire.
 “She brings energy, youth and a continued commitment to learn more about the game as it evolves.
 On top of her duties in assisting our team offensively, Molly will work defensively with our infielders.
 She played for and coached beside two NFCA Hall of Famers, so I know her work ethic and inner drive will help make Columbia softball second to none in the Ivy League.”